jaaaaaaaaack/blackjack/README.md

 # blackjack
 An old, rudimentary blackjack game.
+Developed early on in an introductory computer science course.